Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 6. transport system for male sex hormones and their metabolism.

-Extrahypothalamic regulation of the central nervous system...
-Extrahypothalamic parts of the brain have both a stimulating and a suppressive effect on the reproductive function.
-In the midbrain, cells contain biogenic amines, norepinephrine (HA) and serotonin (5-hydroxytryptamine; 5-HT), as well as neurotransmitters that are closely associated with many parts of the hypothalamus, including the preoptic, anterior and mediobasal zones, where neurons that produce GnRH are located ...
+Extrahypothalamic regulation of the central nervous system.
+Extrahypothalamic parts of the brain have both stimulating and suppressive effects on reproductive function.
+In the midbrain, cells contain biogenic amines, norepinephrine (NA) and serotonin (5-hydroxytryptamine; 5-HT), as well as neurotransmitters that are closely associated with many parts of the hypothalamus, including the preoptic, anterior and mediobasal zones, where GnRH-producing neurons are located .

 Hypothalamic regulation

 The hypothalamic peptide kisspeptin in men stimulates a rapid increase in LH secretion.
-More recently, hypothalamic GnRH secretion has been shown to be mediated by kissneurons, which produce kisspeptin, which stimulates the kiss1 receptor.
-Kisspeptin neurons also mediate the feedback of sex hormones to the hypothalamus.
+More recently, hypothalamic GnRH secretion has been shown to be mediated by kissneurons producing kisspeptin, which stimulates the kiss1 receptor.
+Kisspeptin neurons also mediate sex hormone feedback to the hypothalamus.

-The introduction of lepitin increases the content of kiss1 in messenger RNA of hypothalamic cells, as well as the secretion of LH and testosterone.
-Therefore, Kisspeptin can be an intermediate link in the implementation of leptin stimulation of GnRH secretion.
+Administration of lepitin increases the content of kiss1 in the messenger RNA of hypothalamic cells, as well as the secretion of LH and testosterone.
+Kisspeptin may therefore be an intermediate link in leptin's stimulation of GnRH secretion.

-Prolactin suppresses the secretion of GnRH, which is manifested by hypogonadism in patients with hyperprolactinemia.
+Prolactin suppresses GnRH secretion, which results in hypogonadism in patients with hyperprolactinemia.

 Pituitary regulation.
-The gonadotrophins LH and FSH are synthesized by gonadotrophs of the adenohypophysis and are secreted spike-like in response to spike-like secretion of GnRH.
-However, since the rate of elimination of gonadotropins is lower than that of GnRH, the peaks of gonadotropin secretion are less pronounced.
+The gonadotropins LH and FSH are synthesized by gonadotrophs of the adenohypophysis and secreted in a spike manner, in response to the spike-shaped secretion of GnRH.
+However, since the rate of elimination of gonadotropins is slower than GnRH, the peaks in gonadotropin secretion are less pronounced.
 LH and FSH are large glycoproteins.

-LH binds to specific membrane receptors in Leydig cells, which triggers a chain of G-protein-mediated reactions that stimulate testosterone synthesis in the testes.
+LH binds to specific membrane receptors of Leydig cells, which triggers a chain of reactions mediated by G protein and leading to stimulation of testosterone synthesis in the testicles.

-FSH binds to receptors on Sertoli cells, stimulating the formation of a number of specific proteins in them, including androgen-binding protein, inhibin, activin, plasminogen activator, γ-glutamyl transpeptidase, and protein kinase inhibitor.
-FSH in conjunction with testosterone produced by Leydig cells and activin synergistically stimulate spermatogenesis and suppress the apoptosis of germ cells.
+FSH binds to receptors on Sertoli cells, stimulating the formation of a number of specific proteins in them, including androgen binding protein, inhibin, activin, plasminogen activator, γ-glutamyl transpeptidase and protein kinase inhibitor.
+FSH, in collaboration with testosterone produced by Leydig cells, and activin synergistically stimulate spermatogenesis and suppress apoptosis of germ cells.

-Regulation of the secretion of gonadotropins...
-As noted above, the secretion of gonadotropins is regulated by the pulsatile secretion of GnRH.
+Regulation of gonadotropin secretion.
+As stated above, the secretion of gonadotropins is regulated by the pulsatile secretion of GnRH.

-There are three stages of life, in which testosterone has a different, and key, effect on the body.
-Lack of testosterone or 5a-reductase, which converts testosterone to DHT, leads to the development of ambivalent genitals.
+There are three stages of life in which testosterone has different, and key, effects on the body.
+Lack of testosterone or 5a-reductase, which converts testosterone into DHT, leads to the development of ambivalent genitals.

-In the absence of the enzyme 5α-reductase, a symptom such as a micropenis appears.
-DHT is essential for the growth and development of the prostate gland, where its concentration is 10 times higher than testosterone.
-In principle, the actions of testosterone and DHT are topographically dependent: testosterone affects beard growth, and hair growth in the armpits and pubis is DHT-dependent.
-DHT inhibits the growth of hair on the scalp, which causes the characteristic baldness in some men.
+In the absence of the enzyme 5α-reductase, a symptom such as micropenis appears.
+DHT is necessary for the growth and development of the prostate gland, where its concentration is 10 times higher than testosterone.
+In principle, the actions of testosterone and DHT are topographically dependent: beard growth is influenced by testosterone, and armpit and pubic hair is DHT-dependent.
+DHT suppresses hair growth on the scalp, causing the characteristic pattern of baldness in some men.
 Testosterone stimulates erythropoiesis through two mechanisms:

 • stimulating renal and extrarenal formation of erythropoietin;